What caused tech layoff 2022–2024

 Companies need to either increase the revenue or reduce the expenses to achieve profitability.

-In the short term, there will always be a limit on how much revenue can be increased without incurring additional cost.
+In the short term, there will always be a limit on how much revenue can be increased without incurring additional costs.
 However, it is relatively easier to reduce expenses in the short term with minimal impact.

-Hence, the layoff.
+Hence, the layoffs.

-In the beginning, low performing individual contributors were targeted.
+In the beginning, low-performing individual contributors were targeted.

 Then, there was a constant push for the managers to raise the bar for performance evaluation to identify more low performers.